-For more than 10 years, the UAM-CLIL research group has carried out research on Content and Language Integrated Learning (CLIL).
+The UAM-CLIL research group carries out research on Content and Language Integrated Learning (CLIL).
 CLIL is the term used for the European version of bilingual education, an approach to foreign language learning which is extending rapidly in Spain and many other countries all around the world.
 The UAM-CLIL research group responds to the need for information on this new teaching/learning situation.
 The group has collected data from CLIL classes at different levels of education in Madrid, and now has a corpus of over a million words.

 The UAM-CLIL research group has analysed students’ language use in content classes in different projects, and has published its results in various national and international books, journals, and conferences.